Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Methodology

 \textbf{Layer-wise Random Subspace Perturbation.} LLMs primarily consist of dense layers that perform matrix multiplication.
 We denote the trainable parameters of the $i$-th layer in matrix form as $\boldsymbol{W}_i \in \mathbb{R}^{m_i \times n_i}$.
 Then we will explain how to design its low-rank perturbation $\tilde{\boldsymbol{Z}}_i \in \mathbb{R}^{m_i \times n_i}$.

 We propose a low-rank perturbation strategy for model parameter matrix of each layer, contrasting with previous random subspace methods that focus on the entire model's parameters~\citep{nozawa2024zeroth, roberts2023direct}.
-At each iteration, we generate a low-dimensional random matrix $\boldsymbol{Z}_i \in \mathbb{R}^{r \times r} $, where $ r \ll \min\{m_i, n_i\} $, and perform QR decomposition on two random matrices to create projection matrices $\boldsymbol{U}_i \in \mathbb{R}^{m_i \times r}$ and $\boldsymbol{V}_i \in \mathbb{R}^{n_i \times r}$ (see Algorithm~\ref{alg:getortho}).
+At each step, we generate a low-dimensional random matrix $\boldsymbol{Z}_i \in \mathbb{R}^{r \times r} $, where $ r \ll \min\{m_i, n_i\} $, and perform QR decomposition on two Gaussian random matrices with entries sampled from $\mathcal{N}(0,1)$ to create projection matrices $\boldsymbol{U}_i \in \mathbb{R}^{m_i \times r}$ and $\boldsymbol{V}_i \in \mathbb{R}^{n_i \times r}$ (see Algorithm~\ref{alg:getortho}).
 Both $\boldsymbol{U}_i$ and $\boldsymbol{V}_i$ are column-orthogonal matrices.
-Our experiments in Table~\ref{tab:abla_projtype} indicate that using Gaussian random projection matrices yields worse performance than using our designed column-orthogonal matrices.
+Our experiments in Table~\ref{tab:abla_projtype} indicate that directly using Gaussian random projection matrices yields worse performance than using our designed column-orthogonal matrices.
 Then we combine these three matrices to yield a low-rank perturbation as follows: